OpaceDigitalAgency/stories/PROGRESS.md

      - Created logs directory and api-error.log file with appropriate permissions
      - Updated .htaccess to use correct error log path
 - Verified API now returns proper JSON responses with correct headers
+- Pushed all changes to git repository:
+  - Added all modified files to git
+  - Committed with detailed message summarizing all fixes
+  - Pushed to remote repository (commit f612264)

 ## 2025-04-17 (Earlier)
 - Started investigation of PHP API HTTP 500 errors: